curegit/reversi-ai-dll/README.md

 #### `int heuristic_search(unsigned long long self, unsigned long long opponent, int depth)`

-Returns an approximately good move that `self` player should do by doing partial search.
+Returns an approximately good move that `self` player should do next by doing partial search.

 `self` and `opponent` are Bit Board.
 `depth` is anticipation steps same as depth of recursion.